-In 2010, we created Lifelines™ – a way to take rich customer experience insight, built from 1-to-1 interviews and interactions and make it more measurable, without losing the stories and narratives that makes experience-based research so compelling in the first place!
+In 2010, we created Lifelines™; a way to illustrate rich customer experience insight and make it more measurable, without losing the first-hand narratives that make this research so compelling in the first place.

-Since then, more and more customer experiences are being published through social media such as Twitter and Facebook, as well as countless blogs and forums.
-These customer stories are usually much shorter, with less opportunity for asking extra detailed questions, but they bring the potential to add thousands of opinions and voices previously unheard.
+Since then, many more customer experiences are being published on social media such as Twitter and Facebook, as well as countless blogs and forums.
+These customer stories are usually brief, but they bring the potential to add thousands voices previously unheard.

 We call these landscapes, because rather than create graphs showing size and volume, they focus on distilling similarities of feelings and interests.
 Lifelines Social Landscapes reveals patterns of how groups form and come together.